flagpolejs/flagpole/docs/appiumresponse.md

 # AppiumResponse

 This class is specific to Appium testing.
-To use it with TypeScript, first import AppiumResponse into the FlagPole testing file, like so:
+To use it with TypeScript, first import AppiumResponse into the Flagpole testing file, like so:

 ```typescript
 import flagpole, { AppiumResponse } from "flagpole";